dbiton/DoctorantMemory/README.md

 # DoctorantMemory

-DocctorantMemory is a tool used for instrumenting memory accesses, which was tailor-made for our use case with simplicity in mind.
+DoctorantMemory is a tool used for instrumenting memory accesses, which was tailor-made for our use case with simplicity in mind.
 It instruments applications and generate memory access traces, which can be analyzed with multiple tools.

 ## Description